Liberty Broadcasting System

-The Liberty Broadcasting System was a U.S. radio network of the late 1940s and early 1950s founded by Gordon McLendon, which mainly broadcast live recreations of Major League Baseball games, by following the action via Western Union ticker reports.
+The Liberty Broadcasting System (commonly referred to simply as Liberty; sometimes referred to as LBS, Liberty Radio or the Liberty Radio Network) was a U.S. radio network of the late 1940s and early 1950s founded by Gordon McLendon, which mainly broadcast live recreations of Major League Baseball games, by following the action via Western Union ticker reports.
 The sound effects were very realistic, and many listeners were not aware the broadcasters were not announcing the action live.
 At that time some major league teams and almost all minor league baseball clubs used recreations of their road games as an economy measure.

 Availability

-Founded in 1948, the network was mainly in Texas and the southwest but did have 9 affiliates in Oregon, an outlet in Los Angeles, Seattle, and as of Sept.
-29, 1950, WHAV in Haverhill, Massachusetts.
-At one time, it had about 500 radio stations on the line, being second in size only to the Mutual Broadcasting System.
+Founded in 1948, the network was mainly in Texas and the southwest but did have nine affiliates in Oregon, an outlet in Los Angeles, Seattle, and as of September 29, 1950, WHAV in Haverhill, Massachusetts.
+At one time, it had close to 500 radio stations on the line, being second in size only to the Mutual Broadcasting System.

 Major League Baseball

 It carried various types of programs (for instance, late night band remotes were another feature carried by Liberty) but McLendon, known as the "Old Scotchman", and his daily ball game recreations off the Western Union ticker provided the big money maker.
 The recreations used himself and future sportscasting stars such as Lindsey Nelson and Jerry Doggett.

 It was a live, not recreated, game that provided McLendon and Liberty with their greatest career moment.
-The Scotchman himself was behind the Liberty mic at the Polo Grounds in New York for the October 3, 1951 finale of the three-game National League play-off series between the New York Giants and Brooklyn Dodgers).
+The Scotchman himself was behind the Liberty mic at the Polo Grounds in New York on October 3, 1951, for the finale of the three-game National League play-off series between the New York Giants and Brooklyn Dodgers.

 Radio was still the more popular nationwide medium then.
 With Russ Hodges' famous radio call limited to the Giants' network, McLendon's call is how most Americans heard the NL clincher, including Giant Bobby Thomson's ninth-inning three-run homer into the left-field stands to win it for New York.
 Excerpts of the McLendon broadcast were highlighted in the 2001 HBO documentary Shot Heard 'Round the World.